- Poly Fluoro Ltd

-4. ePTFE gaskets
+4. ePTFE gaskets and gasket tape

 Both ePTFE cut gaskets and ePTFE gasket tapes are being increasingly adopted across fluid sealing applications.
 A combination of its ability to withstand high-temperature and high corrosion while offering high sealing makes it a material of choice.